Biking to Work

 Luggage So many ways to carry your load!
 Think about where and how you want to put the weight: panniers vs backpacks vs baskets (front or back) vs trailer.
 This being Auckland, also think about rain covers, although it’s amazing how handy a plastic bag can be.

 Safety Gloves are surprisingly useful, especially if it rains – nobody likes slippery grips.
 Sunglasses for sun strike.
-A light jacket (you can get some where the sleeves zip off).
 And helmets (still required by law) aren’t nearly as ugly as they used to be.
-It’s not a bad idea to have a small first aid kit, just in case; our road warriors recommend saline solution and gauze pads for washing gravel out.
+(It’s not a bad idea to have a small first aid kit, just in case; our road warriors recommend saline solution and gauze pads for washing gravel out.)

 Plan Your Route